CS 116: Introduction to Security

 Topic 6, starting Tuesday, October 15th |

 - Web Security - By the end of this week, students will able to perform and defend against the following attacks: Cross-Site Scripting (XSS), SQL injection, Cross-Site Request Forgery (CSRF), session hijacking, cookie tampering, directory traversal, command injection, remote and local file inclusion.
-Students will also write a fuzzer to find any software vulnerabilities.

 - Readings and Videos